 Time went by in a blur, and before I knew it, I was 14 with fall fast approaching.
 It was just about time to transition from bamboo tunics to woolen ones, and I grabbed my dyed bamboo shirt, and a plain woolen one, to get the green trims carefully moved over.
 I said bye to mom, and started to walk down to the river to do the sewing.

 I still missed Lyra, every day.
 She had been gone for as long as I had known her, and the raw, burning pain of her loss had dulled into a persistent ache.
 Nobody understood me like she did.
 Nobody was close to me like she was.
-Becoming a light [Healer] had been a mistake in some respects – everyone wanted to get close to me because of what I was, not who I was.
+Becoming a Light [Healer] had been a mistake in some respects – everyone wanted to get close to me because of what I was, not who I was.
 Maybe some genuinely wanted to be friends, and were genuinely nice, but it just felt like a betrayal of Lyra’s memory, and a nasty part of me whispered that they just cared about how I could heal, not for me.
 That part of me was probably wrong, but I hurt too much to care.

 Gods I was lonely.
 Artemis would swing by every two years or so for a week, and was due any day now.
 I couldn’t wait to see her again!
 She always had some exotic treat from somewhere in the Republic, always had a new tale of adventure.
 Every time she was around was magical, and she taught me so much about classes, skills, levels, and life.
-Her stories of adventure and travelling the land were oh so interesting to listen to, a fascinating window into the dangers that lurked about.
+Her stories of adventure and traveling the land were oh so interesting to listen to, a fascinating window into the dangers that lurked about.

 Don’t get me wrong, I had no desire to go on adventure myself.
 Hearing the tale spun, knowing the heroine herself was the one telling me?
 That was a different kettle of fish altogether.
 Since it was roughly the right time, I spent every day tuned, ready and waiting to hear the series of lightning bolts raining down by the gate that announced Artemis’s arrival into town.
 Why they made Rangers discharge their mana before coming into town was a mystery.

 I was finally in the white zone on the road, although my physical stats and skills were low enough that I could duck into the grey zone if I wanted to.
 For my first class’s evolution, mom wanted me to grab something related to being a midwife.
 In my first major act of rebellion, I’d gotten [Light of Hope] at level 32 instead, a broad healing-class instead of a focused one.
-Somehow everything I had done up to the point where I was roughly 9ish qualified me to be level 54, and after a long talk with The Librarian, our best guess was talking to gods and travelling worlds was worth a lot of experience points.
+Somehow everything I had done up to the point where I was roughly 9ish qualified me to be level 54, and after a long talk with The Librarian, our best guess was talking to gods and traveling worlds was worth a lot of experience points.

 My second class had unlocked once I reached level 64.
 [Child of Earth] had shown up again, this time with a water element.
 That one I had evolved into [Student], and since nobody was going to teach me how to read, I decided to seize my own destiny.
 When someone couldn’t pay for healing and had the right skills, I insisted that they teach me how to read for a few hours.
 When I had the basics down, I grabbed the [Sneak] skill, and started to break into the local library at night to read scrolls by my evolved light skill, [Flashlight].
 That had started its own game of cat-and-mouse with the local guard, who wanted to catch whoever was breaking into the library.
 I was even chased by dad once!
 The library was boring in the end, since it was almost purely records – the idea of fiction existed sure, but there was no audience for books of it.
 The popular stories were told and retold by bards and in plays, and what few books I found were just more retellings of those stories.
 That realization had hurt my soul deeply, and further threw me for a loop.
 What was I supposed to do with my life without a huge quantity of books to consume?